RandolphKahle/doit-notes/aws-vpc-elastic-network-interface.md

 * A source/destination check flag
 * A description

-This type of network interface is an indepdent entity.
+This type of network interface is an independent entity.
 It can be attached, removed, and re-attached to different instances while maintaining its independent attributes.